Bo is a Principal Consultant for ThreeWill. He has 18 years of full lifecycle software development experience.

 - Utilize naming conventions that enable everyone (IT and end users) to easily make sense of what an asset is simply from its name

 - For example, an asset name “Department – Sales” is clearer than “Sales” as is “External – Project – Migrate SharePoint” than just “Migrate SharePoint”

 - Set up dispositions based on the type of asset or request.
 For example, Project Teams need to be renewed every 6 months and Department Teams every year.
 Maybe Communication Sites are every 2 years.

-- Educate users during the request with additional governance related information and provisioning in Office 365 even more as part of the asset.
+- Educate users during the request with additional governance related information and provisioning in Microsoft 365 even more as part of the asset.
 For example, informing them not to upload sensitive PII information.
-Obviously, Office 365 compliance center can check for these things too but managing your user’s expectations up front ensures when they violate a policy you know they’ve been educated before.
+Obviously, Microsoft 365 compliance center can check for these things too but managing your user’s expectations up front ensures when they violate a policy you know they’ve been educated before.

 Additionally, how much you use this request form data to automate is entirely up to you and can grow over time.
 Initially, the workflow could be frictionless and simply provision the requested assets, being updated through post provisioning.
 As your process and governance evolve and mature you can do more and more with the data you’ve captured in terms of automation and reporting.

 Below are some examples of how provisioning in Microsoft 365 workflow might look and flow.
 They are purposely generic but intended to show how decisions in a request can affect a flow and ultimately guide a user down the paths you want to prescribe to them.